Our projects around the world

 It is in this context that PPI offers its services to develop a strategic action plan for the development of contract farming and reverse factoring in order to accompany the project to support the recovery of the informal sector in the face of COVID-19’s impact, with the aim of supporting the 3rd axis of the PMDU.

-The objective of the mission is to carry out a study to address the issues of market opportunities and access to finance in the agricultural sector in Madagascar.
-More specifically, the study will focus on contract farming, which allows for a better organisation of commercial production, as well as on reverse factoring, which reduces payment delays and thus contributes to securing the cash flow of entrepreneurs.
+In particular, the mission aims to carry out a study to address the issues of market opportunities and access to finance in the agricultural sector in Madagascar.
+The study focuses on contract farming, which allows for a better organisation of commercial production, as well as on reverse factoring, which reduces payment delays and thus contributes to securing the cash flow of entrepreneurs.